marigold-dev/tuna/README.md

 # Tuna

-This repository has two different projects, [a pluggable VM](./crates/vm_library/) for running WASM contracts on [Deku](https://github.com/marigold-dev) and [a Michelson to WASM compiler](./packages/tunac/) which also has some tools to interact with Deku.
+This repository has two different projects, [a plugable VM](./crates/vm_library/) for running WASM contracts on [Deku](https://github.com/marigold-dev) and [a Michelson to WASM compiler](./packages/tunac/) which also has some tools to interact with Deku.

 ## Building

 ### Opam

-The project don't require anything special in order to build, only a few a system dependecies.
-You'll need to install [opam](https://opam.ocaml.org/doc/Install.html), libgmp-dev and pkg-config, the names may vary from system to system.
+The project don't require anything special in order to build, only a few system dependencies.
+You'll need to install [opam](https://opam.ocaml.org/doc/Install.html), `libgmp-dev` and `pkg-config`, the names may vary from system to system.

 Then run the sequence of commands: